urbanairship/urbanairship-xamarin/docs/mainpage.md

 # AirshipBindings .NET Standard Library and Portable Class Library

-The AirshipBindings .NET standard library and portable client library expose a common subset of functionality between the iOS and Android SDKs.
+The AirshipBindings .NET standard and portable client libraries expose a common subset of functionality between the iOS and Android SDKs.
 These libraries can be used within shared codebases (e.g., a Xamarin Forms app).